Lucky-dev1085/UNA-template/README.md

 It's recommended to use build-in into browsers "Inspector" to check existing styles of the page.

+Please refer to [Common Interface Elements](https://una.io/samples/interface.php) page for general CSS styles you can use.

 ## Template module structure

 Structure of template module is the same as [other modules structure](https://github.com/unaio/una/wiki/Directories-structure#module-structure), but with addition of `data/template` folder.
 This folders consists of the following subfolders: